SandipanMondal123/Polynomial-operations/README.md

 # Polynomial-operations
-This program uses polynomials via input and that uses gets to decide what operations to do on them such addition or multiplication as an example.
+This program takes in polynomials via input and then the users gets to decide what operations to do on them such as addition or multiplication as an example.

 The program uses LinkedLists and is an program I wrote in DS at my University.